amins077/python-getting-started/README.md

 Forked Repo Test by amins077

-Deployed Django project designed for Heroku to Render.
-Handled WSGI setup, static files, and domain config
+Originally a Django project deployed for Heroku.
+Modified to support deployment on Render, including fixes for static file handling and specific platform configuration.

 # Python Getting Started